zakirhussainvlsi/zakirhussainvlsi/README.md

 zakirhussainvlsi/zakirhussainvlsi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
-<p align="justify">Mr. Mohammed Zakir Hussain, Matesters in VLSI System Design from JNTU-Hyderabad and a seniro member IEEE.
+<p align="justify">Mr. Mohammed Zakir Hussain, Masters in VLSI System Design from JNTU-Hyderabad and a seniro member IEEE.
 His research areas are FPGA based signal processing,
 cryptographic processors, RISC Processors and DSP Processors.
+Research also includes Analog IC and Mixed-signal IC design.
 So far he has to his credit 6 IEEE International Conference Papers.
 His subject expertise includes Verilog HDL, SystemVerilog for Verification, VLSI Arithmetic Circuits.</p>